Row, Row, Row Your Boat: Origins

 The earliest printing of the song is from 1852, when the lyrics were published with similar lyrics to those used today, but with a very different tune.
 It was reprinted again two years later with the same lyrics and another tune.
 The modern tune was first recorded with the lyrics in 1881, mentioning Eliphalet Oram Lyte in The Franklin Square Song Collection but not making it clear whether he was the composer or adapter.

 Legacy and alternative versions

-The nursery rhyme is well known, appearing in several films, e.g. Star Trek V, Eternal Sunshine of the Spotless Mind and Manos: The Hands of Fate.
+The nursery rhyme is well known, appearing in several films and TV programmes, including Blackadder Goes Forth, Star Trek V: The Final Frontier, Turbo: A Power Rangers Movie, Eternal Sunshine of the Spotless Mind, The Trumpet of the Swan, Manos: The Hands of Fate, and Dante's Peak.

+Bing Crosby included the song in a medley on his 1961 album 101 Gang Songs.
+Crosby also used the song as part of a round with his family, as captured on the 1976 album Bing Crosby Live at the London Palladium.
+Aimee Mann included a brief interpolation in her 1996 song "Choice in the Matter".

 People often add additional verses, a form of children's street culture, with the intent of either extending the song or (especially in the case of more irreverent versions) to make it funny, parody it, or substitute another sensibility for the perceived innocent one of the original.

-In Bean, Rowan Atkinson (Mr. Bean) and Peter MacNicol (David Langley) also used this parody singing in the film.
-Don Music, a muppet character in Sesame Street, changed the lyrics to feature a car instead of a boat.
+Don Music, a Muppet character in Sesame Street, changed the lyrics to feature a car instead of a boat.